 - The Friday Harbor Whale Museum is a fantastic natural history museum, the first in the nation to be dedicated to a species living in the wild.
-The place is great fun for kids with many interactive displays and hands-on exhibits like an old-fashioned phone booth from which you can hear all the different whale calls.
+The place is great fun for kids with many interactive displays and hands-on exhibits.

 - The San Juan Historical Museum consists, besides the museum itself, of an array of historic island buildings--like the first county jail--displaying island life in the 19th and early 20th century.
-They offer workshops, re-enactments, a 4th of July community picnic and a very respectable Music on the Lawn concert series in the Summer.
 This is a lovely place to picnic, play and learn something new.

 - The San Juan Islands Museum of Art is committed to promoting the arts of the Pacific Northwest and Southwest British Columbia with an emphasis on the stunning beauty and environmental fragility of our region.

 Your chances to see Orcas in the wild are much greater on a whale watch tour.
-There is also other wildlife, like Steller sea lions, humpback whales, porpoises, Bald Eagles and seabirds, which are easier to find from the sea.
+There are also Steller sea lions, humpback whales, porpoises, Bald Eagles and seabirds, which are easier to observe from the sea.
 All wildlife tour operators on San Juan Island are ecologically responsible, knowledgeable and fun.
 We love the folks at the San Juan Safaris and the Western Prince, both leaving from the docks of Friday Harbor.